mechmotum/Magic-Formula-89/README.md

 .mat struct of bicycle tyre data (from "Bicycle Tyre Data", available here:
 G. Dell'Orto, J. K. Moore, G. Mastinu, R. Happee.
 (2023).
 Bicycle Tyre Data - Lateral Characteristics (Version 1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7866646)
 ### Output
 .mat struct with Optimal Parameters for Pacejka 89 model.
-You can save the Optimal Parameters uncommenting the related lines (you can find all the comments in the script)
+You can save the Optimal Parameters uncommenting the related lines (you can find all the comments in the script).
 The Optimal Parameters have been already evaluated and ready-for-use.
 They are available here: https://doi.org/10.5281/zenodo.7920414

 The script calls other functions: